K1ng-Ph1sh3r/Autodorks/README.md

 - Execute specific google dorks already in the script (see [argument segment](https://github.com/K1ng-Ph1sh3r/Autodorks/edit/main/README.md#list-of-all-of-the-arguments))
 - Return results in a given file
 - Define a specific number of results wanted (for instance, returning the first 10 results of a google dorks)

-TODO : Adding picture on the script
-[IMG]

 ### Dependancies